sgmurphy/wordpress-plugins/social-pug/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Choose Hubbub in your WordPress Admin menu and turn on each location where you wish the buttons to appear
 1. Under each tool (e.g. Floating Sidebar) you can choose individual settings
+1. Need help?
+We have [support docs](https://morehubbub.com/docs/) to help you

 == Frequently Asked Questions ==

 = What social sharing buttons are supported? =

-We currently support Facebook, Twitter, Pinterest and LinkedIn as social sharing buttons in the free version.
-The Pro version adds many more social media networks for both social sharing and social follow.
+We currently support Facebook, Twitter, Pinterest and LinkedIn as social sharing buttons in Hubbub Lite.
+Hubbub Pro adds many more social media networks.

 = Can I customize the social information that is being shared on social media? =

 Hubbub Lite will use the post's title and featured image to populate what is being shared on social platforms.
 Hubbub Pro gives publishers full control of the exact text and images that are shared.
-Please visit our website and check out Hubbub Pro.
+Please [visit our website](https://morehubbub.com) and check out Hubbub Pro.

 = Will your social sharing plugin slow down my website? =

-No. Hubbub Lite and Pro are lightweight and built with efficiency in mind.
+No. Both Hubbub Lite and Pro are lightweight and built with efficiency in mind.
 And we will continue to work hard at making Hubbub speedy and reliable.

-= Can I only place the social share buttons on posts and pages? =
+= Can I place the social share buttons on custom post types? =

-You can place both the inline social share buttons and the floating sidebar social sharing buttons on any custom post type that your WordPress installation has registered.
-You are not limited to only posts and pages.
+Yes!
+You can place social share buttons on any custom post type that your WordPress installation has registered.

+= Can I import my data from other social sharing plugins? =

+Hubbub Pro has additional add-ons for migrating data from a few popular alternative plugins.
+Please see our website for the latest plugins we support.

 == Screenshots ==